Marktawa/medusa-railway-doc/README.md

 ### Test the Storefront

 Revisit your Cloudflare Dashboard and open the **Settings** page for your live storefront project.
-Update the value for environment variable `MEDUSA_BACKEND_URL` with the URL to your deployed Medusa backend server on Railway.
+Update the value for environment variable `NEXT_PUBLIC_MEDUSA_BACKEND_URL` with the URL to your deployed Medusa backend server on Railway and `NEXT_PUBLIC_BASE_URL` with the URL to your deployed storefront.

 Save the settings and rebuild your storefront deployment.